maccman/juggernaut/README.md

     cd redis-2.0.3
     ./redis-server redis.conf

-Download Juggernaut, and start the Juggernaut server:
+Download Juggernaut, and start the Juggernaut server.
+Remember to give Git the `--recursive` option, we need to download all the submodules too.

     git clone git://github.com/maccman/juggernaut.git --recursive
     cd juggernaut